BIGJRA/BIGJRA.github.io/rejuv.md

 ## Route 4 Thirteen Badge Update - 4Route4

-Next is a quick detour to Route 4 to get some new Den Pokémon - feel free to skip this one as well.
+Next is a quick detour to Route 4 to get some new Den Pokemon - feel free to skip this one as well.

-Essentially, now that we’ve beaten Souta, all four of the dens have been updated with new Pokémon!
-So, I will list the Pokémon in each here.
+Essentially, now that we’ve beaten Souta, all four of the dens have been updated with new Pokemon!
+So, I will list the Pokemon in each here.

 RIFT DEN 1 (12 - 16 Badges): The common encounters in this den are **Rockruff**, Shiftry, **Reuniclus**, Solosis, Tropius, Sigilyph,